sasha-of-the-pixels/soho-wall-projection/README.md

 ## Future plans
 - Figure out how to build the app for more platforms
+  - This has been _kinda_ resolved by using CMake, but if you're not on an ARM Mac then you'll still have to clone Cinder to run this.
 - Add more flags and shaders!
 - Maybe allow switching fonts